 Society, Religion and Technology (SRT) keeps the Church and its members informed of the most recent developments in science and technology.
 Working with experts in related fields, SRT helps the Church create official policies on such issues as climate change, medical ethics, and digital surveillance.
 It also helps individuals and congregations explore these topics and the ethics surrounding them.

 For more than 50 years, SRT has become known for its work on complex issues, starting with North Sea Oil and moving through nuclear energy, cloning, stem cell research, and social justice.
 SRT works closely with those in the sciences, medical fields, government, and industry to thoroughly understand these issues and help the Church make informed policy decisions.

-SRT is currently led by Dr Murdo Macdonald (SRT Policy Officer) and Karen Hunter (SRT Administrator), both of whom are based at the Church of Scotland offices in Edinburgh.
-The work is overseen by a committee of nine people drawn from the fields of science, medicine, and technology.
-The committee is currently chaired by Dr Caroline Cowan, former Director of Science and Innovation at the British Embassy in Brazil.
+SRT is currently led by Dr Murdo Macdonald (SRT Policy Officer) and the work is overseen by the Faith Impact Forum and an advisory group of people drawn from the fields of science, medicine, and technology.
 SRT frequently consults with outside experts when working on a particular topic.

 SRT Week of Prayer